 This is an allegory.
-By the words of his own mouth Paul tells us it’s an allegory.
+By the words of his own mouth Paul told us it’s an allegory.
 An allegory is “a figurative sentence or discourse, in which the principal subject is described by another subject resembling it in its properties and circumstances; a continued metaphor” (Webster’s Dictionary 1828).

 It is a metaphor; i.e. not literal.